 Cryptocurrency Volatility Is Good for Traders but Bad for Business

 One of the biggest reasons why businesses are hesitant to accept cryptocurrencies for payments is because of their inherent volatility.
-In 2017, Bitcoin had a daily volatility of 5 percent, meaning that prices fluctuated around 5 percent per day on average.
+In 2017, Bitcoin had daily volatility of 5 percent, meaning that prices fluctuated around 5 percent per day on average.
 Last year, volatility worked out very well for traders, but that’s about it.
 For a majority of businesses, these price swings are too much.
 Though cryptocurrency networks are supposed to instill “trustless trust”, they usually just instill mistrust.

 In order to solve these problems, the COTI network will develop an internal derivatives market so that users can enter forwards contracts and options contracts denominated in COTI coins.
-This will allows business to effectively lock in the price of their coins, keeping purchasing power relatively stable.
+This will allows businesses to effectively lock in the price of their coins, keeping purchasing power relatively stable.
 In other words, merchants who utilize the COTI network won’t have to worry about Bitcoin-like 5 percent daily volatility.

 Additionally, the system will implement a proprietary global “Trust Scoring Engine”.
 The TSE automatically audits each interaction between buyer and seller over time and then assigns each party a unique “Trust Score”.
 A Trust Score is an externally established objective representation of each member’s value on the COTI network.
 The Trust Scoring Engine gives merchants and customers a way to streamline decision-making processes and removes the need for a solitary centralized marketplace.
 Each user’s TSE is used to derive network fees, so well-trusted parties pay less in fees.
 The COTI network, therefore, incentivizes honest business and transparent transactions.